EvanForsythe/BB485/week03.md

 ![phy09](/Images/Week03/phy09.png)

 Parsimony is a very simple and elegant framework.
-However, it may be an oversimplification of how evolution workds in real life.
+However, it may be an oversimplification of how evolution works in real life.
 For example, parsimony is prone to produce error when homoplasy has occured.

 ![phy10](/Images/Week03/phy10.png)

 ## <ins>**Inferring difficult relationships**<ins> <a name="difficult"></a>

 Below we will discuss a famous phylogenetic relationship that has been difficult to resolve.
 We will learn about different statistical frameworks and how they can lead to conflicting results.

 ![phy11](/Images/Week03/phy11.png)

+The phylogenetic placement of whales has been notoriously tricky.
+Different researchers have argued about whether whales are closely or distantly related to hippos, leading this debate to be reffered to as the 'whippo' debate.

 ![phy12](/Images/Week03/phy12.png)

+Early analyses based on parsimony-based analyses of a small number of morphological traits suggested that whales are located outside of the clade that contains hippos.
+However, bringing in more 'modern' analytical approaches may question this finding (discussed below).

 ## <ins>**Multiple sequence alignment**<ins> <a name="MSA"></a>

+The vast majority of modern phylogenetic analyses use molecular sequences as the 'trait' to study in phylogenetic analyses.

+- Advantages of 'molecular phylogenetics':
+   - The sequence of DNA (A, T, G, C) represent distinct character states, which are less prone to differences in interpretation/subjectivity.
+   - Each DNA base can be considered as a 'trait' This means that the DNA sequence of a single gene contains thousands of traits.
+      - Phylogenetic statistics (and all statistics) gain statistical power from larger sample size.
+   - Theoretical understanding of how DNA mutates and evolves in nature can help us form realistic models and incorperate them into phylogenetic inference.

 ![phy13](/Images/Week03/phy13.png)

+DNA sequences can be homologous.
+The idea is that if a group of extant species have a given gene, the common ancestor must of had that gene as well.

 ![phy14](/Images/Week03/phy14.png)

+To use DNA sequences for phylogenetic analyses, it is critical that we be able to 'line the sequences up' such that you could draw a vertical line and the lined up nucleotides would be the homologous site in the DNA sequence.

 ![phy15](/Images/Week03/phy15.png)

+Lining up DNA (or protein) sequences across several species is called <ins>multiple sequence alignent<ins>.
+Inferring a MSA is also a statistical inference based on a set of rules/scores (i.e. a statisticasl algorithm).

 ![phy16](/Images/Week03/phy16.png)

+The concept of parsimony can be applied to DNA sequences in phylogenetic inference.

 ![phy17](/Images/Week03/phy17.png)